Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary clinical studies show that taking 100 mg of thiamine three times a day for 3 months significantly reduces urinary albumin excretion in patients with type 2 diabetes compared to placebo.
+Preliminary clinical studies show that taking 100 mg of thiamine three times a day for 3 months significantly reduces albumin excretion in the urine in patients with type 2 diabetes compared with placebo

 Posologie